ksu-auv-team/sub_vizualizer/README.md

 TODO:

--Create ROS subscriber and callback that dynamically subs to n topics
+-Create ROS subscriber and callback that dynamically subs to n topics.
+Currently using dummy values

 -Create whitelist that ignores gbl variables that we'll never care about

 -Verify script's ability to get accurate gbl values. gbl.py variables likely aren't accessible by GUI unless gbl.py and GUI are   launched by the same console or something.
+Currently using dummy values

--GUI values output should be to the right of the checkboxes
+~-GUI values output should be to the right of the checkboxes~

--GUI checkboxes should have a scrollbar
+~-GUI checkboxes should have a scrollbar~